icta-tecaji/linux-containers/02_Installing_and_Running_LXC/README.md

 1. Make sure your user has a uid and gid map defined in `/etc/subuid` and `/etc/subgid`.
     - On Ubuntu systems, a default allocation of 65536 uids and gids is given to every new user on the system, so you should already have one.
 If not, you'll have to use usermod to give yourself one.
 2. Next up is `/etc/lxc/lxc-usernet` which is used to set network devices quota for unprivileged users.
 By default, your user isn't allowed to create any network device on the host, to change that, add:
     - `echo "$(id -un) veth lxcbr0 10" | sudo tee -a /etc/lxc/lxc-usernet` (This means that "your-username" is allowed to create up to 10 veth devices connected to the lxcbr0 bridge.)
+    - `cat /etc/lxc/lxc-usernet`
 3. The last step is to create an LXC configuration file.
 ```bash
 mkdir -p ~/.config/lxc